lwmqn/shepherd/README.md

 <a name="APIs"></a>
 ## 5. APIs and Events

-This moudle provides you with MqttShepherd and MqttNode classes.
+This moudle provides you with **MqttShepherd** and **MqttNode** classes.

 * The MqttShepherd class brings you a LWMQN Server with network managing facilities, i.e., start/stop the Server, permit device joining, find an joined node.
 This document uses `qserver` to denote the instance of this Server class.

 * The MqttNode is the class for creating a software endpoint which represents the remote Client Device at server-side.
-This document uses `qnode` to denote the instance of this Client class.
+This document uses `qnode` to denote the instance of this class.
 You can invoke methods on a `qnode` to operate the remote Device.

 * MqttShepherd APIs
     * [new MqttShepherd()](#API_MqttShepherd)